microchip-pic-avr-examples/avr64du32-keypad-mplab-mcc/README.md

 ### Key Handling

-A simple state machine is called every 5 ms to handle key presses in this application.
+Independent of the USB state, a simple keypress state machine is called every 5 ms to handle key presses in this application.
 The 5 ms delay debounces the SW0 input.
+If the V<sub>USB</sub> is not detected, the state machine is set to the `NOT_PRESSED` state, and no other actions are taken.
+However, if V<sub>USB</sub> is detected, then the following occurs:

 - On POR, the state machine starts in the `NOT_PRESSED` state.
 Every 5 ms, the buttons are polled to see if they are pressed.
 If a button is pressed, key down event(s) are loaded into a report and queued for send.
 The key press state machine advances to the `PRESSED` state.

 - In the `PRESSED` state, the application clears the key down events and queues the now empty report for send.
 This is required, as the computer will assume the button is pressed until told otherwise.
 The state machine advances to the `HELD_WAIT` state after queueing the data.

-- The application waits in `HELD_WAIT` state until all of the keys are released.
+- The application waits in the `HELD_WAIT` state until all of the keys are released.
 Once the keys are all released, the state machine returns to the `NOT_PRESSED` state.

 ## Operation